 Landscaping Near Town Trees

-I am not sure if the tree adjacent to my property belongs to the Town. |
+| I am not sure if the tree adjacent to my property belongs to the Town. |

-Contact the Town and we can confirm ownership of the tree.
-Town trees should not be removed, pruned or otherwise injured by residents; these actions can result in a fine.
+Create a report on the MyBWG website (Report an Issue - Town of Bradford West Gwillimbury) with as much information as possible an an email address and the town will conduct a site visit and inform resident of ownership.
+Town trees should not be removed, pruned or otherwise injured by residents; these actions can result in a fine. |

-I would like to add decorations around the Town tree such as stones and other plants. |
+| I would like to add decorations around the Town tree such as stones and other plants. |

-The Town does not permit this practice on public property.
+| The Town does not permit this practice on public property.
 Adding extra material and plants can damage the tree by suffocating or cutting roots. |

-I want to widen my driveway but there is a boulevard tree near by. |
+| I want to widen my driveway but there is a boulevard tree near by. |

-I would like to add more soil and/or mulch around the Town tree. |
+| I would like to add more soil and/or mulch around the Town tree. |

 Additional soil and/or mulch can be added; however, do not add more than a total depth of 3 to 4 inches or 7.5-10 cm of material over the tree roots.
 The roots are near the ground surface and need water, nutrients and oxygen.
 Too much material over the roots can suffocate them and hurt the tree’s health.
 DO make a flat mulch ring around your tree (like a donut).
 DO NOT pile mulch around your tree (like a volcano) |